phetsims/phet-info/intern-info/web-dev-intern-setup.md

 ######Install Git:
 * Windows: Install the software found at http://www.git-scm.com/download/win
-* If you want git to remember your usename and password (highly recommended), run this command: git config --global credential.helper store
+* If you want git to remember your username and password (highly recommended), run this command: git config --global credential.helper store

 ######Checkout the website repo from Github:
 In the phet/git directory, run this command: